Apollo 11 at 50: Celebrating first steps on another world

 As it turned out, descent proved more alarming than ascent.

 With minutes remaining to touchdown, the Eagle was rattled by one computer alarm then another.
 Caution lights flashed.
-But flight controllers had rehearsed that very scenario right before the flight, and so guidance officer Steve Bales knew it was safe to proceed rather than abort.
+But flight controllers had rehearsed that very scenario right before the flight, and the mission pressed on.

-Then a boulder-strewn crater the size of a football field appeared at the target landing site, and Armstrong had to keep flying, looking for somewhere safe to put down.
-Aldrin called out the distance to the surface — 75 feet, 40 feet, 30 feet — as Mission Control informed the astronauts of the fuel remaining.
+Then a boulder-strewn crater appeared at the target landing site, and Armstrong had to keep flying, looking for somewhere safe to put down.

 Finally came word from Armstrong: "Houston, Tranquility Base here.
 The Eagle has landed."